-When Lisa had to stop driving and working due to frequent falls, it could have been devastating.
+When Lisa stopped driving and working due to frequent falls, it could have been devastating.
 But she wasn’t going to let it stop her from living.

 Via’s transportation services became a big part of helping Lisa keep her freedom.
 While she was learning how to thrive in her new normal, Via’s drivers were there to encourage her at every step.
-Every time she went swimming, shopping, or to an appointment, they were there for her.
+She said that every time she went swimming, shopping, or to an appointment, they were there for her.

-Lisa’s new normal did not mean lessening her commitment to serving the community.
+Lisa’s new normal didn’t lessen her commitment to serving the community.
 She adopted a new motto: “Disabled does not mean unable to help.”

-Lisa started riding with Via Mobility Services as a participant at TruPace, a Lafayette-based program of all-inclusive care for older adults.
-At 57, Lisa was the youngster and the reality of life for seniors became apparent.
+Lisa started riding with Via Mobility Services as a client of TRU PACE, a Lafayette-based program of all-inclusive care for older adults.
+At 57, Lisa was the youngster.
+She was learning early what life was like for older people.

 Due to recent health challenges, Lisa is temporarily using a wheelchair.
-As she recovers, she has gained a sobering experience about life in a chair that has broadened her understanding of mobility challenges.
+As she recovers, she has gained a sobering experience about life in a chair.
+It has broadened her understanding of mobility challenges.
 She will be back on Via with her bright red walker soon.
-She is already planning the adventures she will enjoy with Via’s help and opening the door to others in her community.
+She is already planning the adventures she will enjoy with Via’s help and by opening the door to others in her community.